anna-marie-vos/MyPlayground/README.md

-# MyPlayground
+# Standard-Site-Setup
-This is where I try out stuff
+This is my own folder structure to create standard websites